 “Form follows function” – the law quoted by architect Louis Sullivan, who called for an absence of ornamentation and promoted all things that are simple.
 Artistic elements are less desirable if first they do not have purpose.
 I interpret this as taking time to first get the skeleton of the design set first, considering all of the options.
 From a proper platform, we can then develop strategies to bring the best designs to life.

-From one of my favorite books, Aldo Leopold's, A Sand County Almanac, a reading requisite in my first design class at UK...
+From one of my favorite books, Aldo Leopold's, A Sand County Almanac, a reading requisite in my first design class in college...
 "We abuse the land because we regard it as a comodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect."

 Make your work fulfilling – every day is a new opportunity to learn and improve and each person we meet has something to contribute.
 Work with good people and entrust and empower those with whom you work.

 Always help others – its more rewarding than doing something for one’s self.
-I see my job as one intended for helping other people to achieve and exceed their goals.
+I see my job as one intended for helping other people to achieve and exceed their goals and their enjoyment.
 The reward is greatest when my clients succeed and when people find joy in what has been created.

 Leadership is best exemplified through listening.
 Leaders empower others, encourage expression and promote great teamwork.
-When we are all understand and are committed in our direction, we are rewarded with the pleasure of having accomplished something together.
-Individuals with egos lack true passion for their craft and are resented by others - no one is capable of seeing their vision.
+When we all understand and are committed in our direction, we are rewarded with the pleasure of having accomplished something together.
+Individuals with egos lack true passion for their craft and are ultimately resented by others - no one is capable of seeing their vision.
+Many times, they can't see it themselves.
 Quality will suffer as a result.
 The team never develops because they dont believe in where they're going.

 The bunkering on a course should never cause the experience to become tiresome or onerous.
 But sometimes bunkers receive a great deal of criticism.
-Thus I am reminded by Donald Ross that "Often the highest recommendation of a bunker is when it is criticized.
+Thus I am reminded by this quote, "Often the highest recommendation of a bunker is when it is criticized.
 That shows that it is accomplishing the one thing for which it was built: it is making players think". - Donald Ross